Focal Modulation Networks: Introduction

-In addition to the capacity of input-dependent long-range interactions as that in SA and focal attention, focal modulation has several merits: $(i)$ it can naturally leverage the built-in convolution operation for fast and translation-invariant context encoding (or contextualization); $(ii)$ it does not require window partitioning, positional embedding, separate heads and softmax \textit{etc.}, which allows fast adaptation to different resolutions and tasks; and $(iii)$ with a few stacked contextualization levels, it can rapidly capture a large effective receptive field, thus is more efficient for high-resolution image encoding than SA and focal attention models.
-Extensive experiments on image classification, object detection and segmentation, show that our FocalNets consistently and significantly outperform the SoTA SA counterparts with comparable costs.
+Finally, extensive experiments on image classification, object detection and segmentation, show our FocalNets consistently and significantly outperform the SoTA SA counterparts with comparable costs.
 Notably, our FocalNet achieves \textbf{82.3}\% and \textbf{83.9}\% top-1 accuracy using tiny and base model size, but with comparable and doubled throughput than Swin and Focal Transformer, respectively.
-When pretrained on ImageNet-22K, our FocalNets achieve \textbf{86.5}\% and \textbf{87.3}\% in $224^2$ and $384^2$ resolution, respectively, which are comparable or better than Swin at similar cost.
+When pretrained on ImageNet-22K with $224^2$ resolution, our FocalNets achieve \textbf{86.5}\% and \textbf{87.3}\% in $224^2$ and $384^2$ resolution, respectively, which are comparable or better than Swin at similar cost.
 The advantage is particularly significant when transferred to dense prediction tasks.
 For object detection on COCO~\cite{lin2014microsoft}, our FocalNets with tiny and base model size achieve \textbf{46.1} and \textbf{49.0} box mAP on Mask R-CNN 1$\times$, surpassing Swin with 3$\times$ schedule ({46.0} and {48.5} box mAP).
-For semantic segmentation on ADE20k~\cite{zhou2017scene}, we observe a similar trend that our FocalNet with base model size achieves \textbf{50.5} mIoU at single-scale evaluation, outperforming Swin at multi-scale evaluation ({49.7} mIoU).
-Finally, we apply our focal modulation to monolithic ViT and also demonstrate superior performance across different model sizes (\textbf{74.1}\% \textit{v.s.} 72.2\%, \textbf{80.9}\% \textit{v.s.} 79.9\% and \textbf{82.4}\% \textit{v.s.} {81.8}\% for tiny, small and base models).
-With all these encouraging results, we hereby recommend FocalNets to be a strong alternative architecture for effective and efficient visual modeling.
+For semantic segmentation on ADE20k~\cite{zhou2017scene}, our FocalNet with base model size achieves \textbf{50.5} mIoU at single-scale evaluation, outperforming Swin at multi-scale evaluation ({49.7} mIoU).
+Using the pretrained large FocalNet, we achieve \textbf{58.5} mIoU for ADE20K semantic segmentation, and \textbf{57.9} PQ for COCO Panoptic Segmentation based on Mask2former~\cite{cheng2021masked}.
+Using huge FocalNet and DINO~\cite{zhang2022dino}, we achieved \textbf{64.3} and \textbf{64.4} mAP on COCO \textit{minival} and \textit{test-dev}, respectively, establishing new SoTA on COCO over much larger attention-based models like Swinv2-G~\cite{liu2022swin} and BEIT-3~\cite{wang2022image}.
+Please find the visual comparison in Figure~\ref{fig:coco_sota}, and details in the experiments.
+Finally, we apply our Focal Modulation in monolithic layout as ViTs and clearly demonstrate its superiority across different model sizes.